Newtown Public Schools

 Newtown Public Schools is a school district in Fairfield County, Connecticut, United States.
 As of 2013 it contained seven schools, with a total enrollment of 5298, an increase of since 1994.
 It comprises 2.64% of Fairfield County (0.53% of the state).
 Teachers in the school district are paid more than average for the area, which has in the past led to complaints from neighboring districts of staff being poached from them.

-In 2012, the district's Sandy Hook Elementary School became the scene of the second deadliest school shooting in U.S history when Adam Lanza shot and killed 26 people, 20 of which were children six and seven years old.

 History

-The building that now houses Hawley School was built from donations to Newtown by Mary Elizabeth Hawley in 1921, and was named after her parents.
+The building that now houses Hawley School was built from donations to Newtown by Mary Elizabeth Hawley in 1921 and was named after her parents.
 It was a modern building for the time, having central heating, an auditorium, a chemistry laboratory, and fireproofing; however, it lacks modern facilities with respect to other schools in the district, such as central air conditioning.
 By 1950, the school had become so overcrowded that an extension was built at the rear of the building and some of the old one-room schoolhouses were re-opened.
 The Newtown High School was located in this building from 1921 to 1953, when it was moved to a new building on Queen Street.
 The Hawley building was re-used as an elementary school, serving kindergarten to grade 8.
 The high school moved from Queen Street in 1970, and the Queen Street building became what is today Newtown Middle School, with the Hawley elementary school reduced to serving kindergarten to grade 4.

 The playground facilities used by Hawley School were once the Newtown Fairgrounds.
 They became Taylor Field, owned by Cornelius Byron Taylor, who donated the field to the town at the same time as Hawley donated the building.

 On May 10, 2013, a task force voted unanimously to demolish the existing Sandy Hook Elementary School and construct a new school on the existing site.